Can you use Niacinamide and Vitamin C together in skincare?

 Best niacinamide products

-Niacinamide is quickly becoming a popular skincare ingredient that many brands incorporate in their products.
+Niacinamide is quickly becoming a popular skincare ingredient many brands incorporate into their products.
 You might think the stronger the concentration, the better, but that's not the case.
 "An effective product should have between 2 and 10 percent niacinamide," Florida-based dermatologist Janet Allenby told Allure.
 She added that it's easier for skin to tolerate under 5%.

 If you have sensitive skin, try Glossier Super Pure with 5% niacinamide, as it's a better pick for those with "sensitized skin or dry complexions" (via Cosmopolitan).
-It has zinc PCA that can help combat breakouts, and even if you aren't prone to acne, it's a gentle serum to hydrate and soothe your skin.
+It has zinc that can help combat breakouts, and even if you aren't prone to acne, it's a gentle serum to hydrate and soothe your skin.